 Mitigation Measures Implementation Responsibility Timing Verification degraded as a result of project implementation.
 Wetland habitat will be replaced at an acreage and location agreeable to USACE and the RWQCB, and as determined during the CWA Section 401 and Section 404 permitting processes or the waste discharge report.
-Implementation responsibility) Verification Cultural and Tribal Cultural Resources ı I Mitigation Measure 4.5-1a: Conduct Project-Specific Surveys and Identify and Implement Measures to Protect Identified Historic Resources During project-specific environmental review of development under the proposed plan, before altering or otherwise affecting a building or structure that is 50 years old or older, the City shall require project applicants to retain a qualified architectural historian meeting the Secretary of Interior's Professional Qualifications Standards to record the building or structure on a California Department of Parks and Recreation DPR 523 form or equivalent documentation, if the building has not previously been evaluated.
+Cultural and Tribal Cultural Resources 1 Mitigation Measure 4.5-1a: Conduct Project-Specific Surveys and Identify and Implement Measures to Protect Identified Historic Resources During project-specific environmental review of development under the proposed plan, before altering or otherwise affecting a building or structure that is 50 years old or older, the City shall require project applicants to retain a qualified architectural historian meeting the Secretary of Interior's Professional Qualifications Standards to record the building or structure on a California Department of Parks and Recreation DPR 523 form or equivalent documentation, if the building has not previously been evaluated.
 Its significance shall be assessed and documented by a qualified architectural historian in accordance with the significance criteria set forth for historic resources under CEQA Guidelines Section 15064.5.
 The evaluation process shall include the development of appropriate historical background research as context for the assessment of the significance of the structure in the history of the City and the region.
 For buildings, structures, and other resources determined through this evaluation process not to meet the CEQA historical resource criteria, no further mitigation is required.
 For any building, structure, and or other resource that qualifies as a historic resource, the architectural historian and the future project-specific applicant shall consult to consider measures that would enable projects under the proposed plan to avoid direct or indirect impacts to the historic building or structure.
 These could include preserving the building on site, using it "as is," or other measures that would not materially alter the historically significant components of the building or structure.
-If the project cannot feasibly avoid modifications to the historically significant features of the historically significant components of the historically significant or or other alterations are required, this work shall be conducted in compliance with The Secretary of the Interior Project applicant and qualified architectural historian that meets the Secretary of Interior's Professional Qualifications Standards Complete during environmental review process prior to approval of discretionary project and any grading or construction activities.
-Planning and Development Department
+If the project cannot feasibly avoid modifications to the historically significant features of the historic building or structure, the following measures shall be undertaken as appropriate: 1) If the building or structure can be preserved on-site, but remodeling, renovation or othe Project applicant and qualified architectural historian that meets the Secretary of Interior's Professional Qualifications Standards Complete during environmental review process prior to approval of discretionary project and any grading or construction activities.
+Planning and Developmen Department 2) If a significant historic building or structure is proposed for major alteration or renovation, or to be moved and/or demolished, the City shall ensure that a qualified architectural historian thoroughly documents the building and